Non-Small Cell Lung Cancer: Clinical and Economic Considerations in Targeting Therapy Based on Molecular Profiling [CME/CPE]

 Although platinum-based doublet chemotherapy continues to be the firstline treatment for advanced NSCLC, therapeutic options have now expanded beyond traditional cytotoxic chemotherapy to include molecularly targeted treatments that specifically act against key components of cellular pathways that are involved in tumor growth and progression, including epidermal growth factor receptor (EGFR) and vascular endothelial growth factor receptor pathways.
 Beyond expanding the treatment armamentarium for NSCLC, these newer agents and novel mechanisms have also driven the evolution of current diagnostic and therapeutic practices, further affirming the value of histological testing and molecular profiling in advanced NSCLC.
 However, while therapeutically advantageous, the advent of newer treatments, updated diagnostic procedures, and improved clinical practices for NSCLC has also been associated with increased costs and healthcare expenditures.
 To achieve improved outcomes in today’s cost-constrained healthcare and managed care environment, it is imperative to further educate all members of the disease management team, and to offer informed guidance regarding optimal disease management, appropriate drug and diagnostic utilization, and best clinical practices.

-Educational Objectives Upon completion of the educational activity, the participant should be able to:
+Upon completion of the educational activity, the participant should be better prepared to:

 Examine the epidemiology and pathophysiology of NSCLC, and gene mutations in NSCLC